votchallenge/website/contents/howto/workspace.md

 <div class="screenshot"><img src="/howto/img/perfeval/1b.png" width=600 alt="Download zip VOT toolkit"/></div>

 From now on we are assuming you have toolkit in `vot-toolkit` directory.
-It is recommended that you add this directory to default path list in [Matlab/Octave](http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).
+It is recommended that you add this directory at least the `workspace` subdirectory to default path list in [Matlab/Octave](http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).
 Then create an empty directory that will be used to perform your experiments.
 We will call this directory `vot-workspace`.

 1. Go to `vot-workspace` directory.
 Run matlab and execute `workspace_create` command.
 2. Select an experiment stack that you want to use (e.g. `vot2013` denotes the VOT2013 benchmark experiment stack).
 3. Enter the unique indentifier of your tracker (e.g. `NCC` for norm-crosscorrelation tracker).